 Compared to air conditioners without an inverter, inverter air conditioners are typically said to be more efficient and better at maintaining a steady temperature.
 Although many split system air conditioners now come with inverter technology.

 Split systems may be one of the more popular types of air conditioners, but that doesn’t mean they’re right for everybody.
 A split system air conditioner might be worth considering if:

-The other thing to note is that a split system allows you to use different units for different rooms.
-To elaborate, for a small bedroom you could install a relatively low-capacity unit which would do fine in terms of cooling that single small space.
-On the other hand, for large shared spaces such as living rooms, you’ll definitely need a more powerful (and more expensive) unit to service that room.
+One of the benefits of split system air conditioning is flexibility because you can cool multiple rooms at the same time.
+However, the obvious downside of this is that the system will become more expensive with every additional room you want to cool.
+The other thing to note is that a split system allows you to use different capacity units for specific rooms.
+So, you could install a relatively low-capacity unit (i.e. 2kW) in a small bedroom and a more powerful air conditioner for large shared spaces such as living rooms.
 The ability to pick and mix units based on the needs of individual rooms is another benefit of split system air conditioners.